NoNathan17/pong-game/README.md

 # pong-game
-This is a pong game I made for my Personal Project in Sophomore year lmao
+This is a pong game I made for my Personal Project in Sophomore year